MarxWellB/flockid/README.md

 Built as a demonstration of technical capability and product vision, not as a finished product.
-The core idea (visual identity fusion + real production data + field consumption via AR) is original -- the base tracking approach has academic precedent (ChickTrack), the full combination was not found in any source researched.
+The core idea (visual identity fusion + real production data + field consumption via AR) is original, the base tracking approach has academic precedent (ChickTrack), the full combination was not found in any source researched.